stefankeys/OtakingHugo/content/liberal.md

 What you are advocating for is nobody getting what they want.
 Everyone will just get to celebrate a little bit of their culture, but never fully so as not to step on other peoples' toes.
 For example, the law (in Sri Lanka) allows Muslim men to have 4 wives.
 The Buddhists don't like this.

 The [Sinhala] majority has essentially forced a political union because they know that a divided balkanised Sri Lanka will be easy pickings for larger states like India, China, and the United States.
-The majority is losing its majority status by a few percentage points year by year due to higher birthrates in the ethnic minorities.
+The majority is losing its majority status by a few percentypee points year by year due to higher birthrates in the ethnic minorities.
 And so power is slowly going from the majority to minorities slowly changing the face of Sri Lanka into something the majority finds foreign.

 Meanwhile, the ethnic minorities are on a birth rate competition to outbreed and outnumber the majority.
 Needless to say, the majority does not like this.
 It is because I have seen full-scale multicultural failure in my countrymen that I fear for Britain, Europe, and America.